RyanRussell00/personal-dj/CONTRIBUTING.md

 4. Keep the Spotify Dashboard open, you'll need it in the next steps.

-# 2: Best Practice: Setting up Environmental Variables
+# 2: Setting up Environmental Variables
 <b>NOTE: This tutorial only covers how to do it on Windows or Linux.
 If you use Mac I wish you the best of luck.</b>

 ## Windows Env Variables